-Pearson correlation were used for analyzing the accumulation of heavy metals in different organs of fishes and water clearly decipher that there was a significant correlation between As ,Cu and Hg in fish tissues (gill, liver and muscle) and water sample, while Cd and Pb in gills and liver of fish sample showed strong relationship with water.
-This findings was in accordance with the observation of Moiseenko et al.,1994; Linde et al.,1996), evident that the higher metal concentration in the environment, the more may be taken up and accumulated by fish, it should be, however, emphasized that body metal level is related to its waterborne concentration only if metal is taken up by the fish from water.
+Pearson correlation analysis was used to examine the accumulation of heavy metals in different organs of fishes and water clearly decipher that there was a significant correlation between As ,Cu and Hg in fish tissues (gill, liver and muscle) and water sample, while Cd and Pb in gills and liver of fish sample showed strong relationship with water.
+These findings are in agreement with the observation of Moiseenko et al.,1994; Linde et al.,1996), evident that the higher metal concentration in the environment, the more may be taken up and accumulated by fish, it should be, however, emphasized that body metal level is related to its waterborne concentration only if metal is taken up by the fish from water.

-During the present study gills as well as liver accumulated higher concentration of heavy metals than the muscle tissues.
-According to (Reid and cdonald,1991) the gill surface is negatively charged and thus provides a potential site for gill-metal interaction for positively charged metal.
-The liver plays a significant role in the accumulation and detoxification of heavy metals (Yousafzai,2004).
-Exposure of fish to elevated levels of heavy metals induces the synthesis of metallothioneine proteins , which are metal binding proteins (Noel-Lambot and Disteche,1978; Phillips and Rainbow,1989).
-Fishes are known to posses the metallothioneine proteins (Friberg et al.,1971) Metallothioneine proteins have high affinities for heavy metals, since as concentrate and regulate these metals in the liver, Metallothioneine proteins bind and detoxify the metal ion (Carpene and Vašák,1989).
-The lowest concentration was detected in muscle because muscle is not an active tissue in the accumulation of heavy metals (Alam et al., 2002; Amundsen et al.,1997).
-The organ specific comparison of heavy metals level indicated that the highest concentration was found to observe in liver tissues and site specific comparison of five heavy metals in fish collected from Site 4 was comparatively higher than the other three sites.
+"During the present study gills as well as liver accumulated higher concentration of heavy metals than the muscle tissues.
+According to (Reid and cdonald, 1991) the gill surface is negatively charged and thus provides a potential site for gill-metal interaction for positively charged metal.
+The liver plays a significant role in the accumulation and detoxification of heavy metals" (Yousafzai, 2004).
+"Exposure of fish to elevated levels of heavy metals induces the synthesis of metallothioneine proteins, which are metal binding proteins" (Noel-Lambot and Disteche, 1978; Phillips and Rainbow, 1989).
+"Fishes are known to posses the metallothioneine proteins" (Friberg et al.,1971).
+"Metallothioneine proteins have high affinities for heavy metals, since as concentrate and regulate these metals in the liver, Metallothioneine proteins bind and detoxify the metal ion" (Carpene and Vašák, 1989).
+"The lowest concentration was detected in muscle because muscle is not an active tissue in the accumulation of heavy metals" (Alam et al., 2002; Amundsen et al.,1997).
+The organ specific comparison of heavy metals level indicated that the highest concentration was found in liver tissues and site specific comparison of five heavy metals in fish collected from Site 4 was comparatively higher than the other three sites.
+Farhan Jamil Amon et al.,2023 reported that "the bioaccumulation of toxic metals has severely affected the normal physiology of fish, reducing the growth and reproduction of fish.
+Bioremediation has great potentiality to reshape the existing contaminations of aquatic systems in a sustainable approach".